MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-wpp-software-tracing-in-umdf-drivers.md

 ### Controlling Trace Messages

 You can control UMDF trace messages with the user interface that [WDF Verifier](../devtest/wdf-verifier-control-application.md) provides, or by modifying registry values.
 You should use the **WDF Verifier** interface when possible, because the registry values might change in future versions of UMDF.
-In addition, you should not access these values within INF files or your driver's code.
+In addition, you shouldn't access these values within INF files or your driver's code.

 Currently, you can modify the following registry values, which are located under the **HKLM\\SOFTWARE\\Microsoft\\Windows NT\\CurrentVersion\\WUDF** registry key: